 Public transport is available from many of New Zealand’s primary airports.
 Taxis and shuttle buses are the most popular ways to travel from airports into cities.
 Prices will vary depending on the location of the airport.
 Most have their own airport-to-city bus transfers like the SkyBus from Auckland Airport to Auckland which costs around $18 for an adult and takes roughly 60 minutes.

-Don't forget before your flight
+Don't forget before you fly

 If you’re a British passport holder, you do not need a visa to travel to New Zealand if you intend to stay less than six months and hold a passport that is valid for at least three months after the departure date.
 Remember to complete your Passenger Arrival Card before you get to passport control.
 You’ll need to declare what you are bringing into the country.
 New Zealand has very strict rules on what can, or cannot, be brought in.
 If you aren’t sure, check with an Immigration officer or the government website.